About the Attorney General

 When the federal government cut funding for bulletproof vests for New York's police officers, he stepped in and used funds he recovered from drug traffickers to pay for bulletproof vests for local police departments.

 He’s worked to provide relief for families hit hard by the housing crisis.
-Eric created the Homeownership Protection Program to help New Yorkers at risk of foreclosure stay in their homes, a program that has already served 24,000 homeowners.
-And he led the national effort that secured a $13 billion settlement with JP Morgan Chase for their role in the housing crisis - the largest settlement of it’s kind in US history.
+Eric created the Homeownership Protection Program to help New Yorkers at risk of foreclosure stay in their homes, a program that has already served more than 46,000 homeowners.
+And he led the national effort that secured a $16.7 billion settlement with Bank of America and a $13 billion settlement with JP Morgan Chase for their roles in the housing crisis.
+These are the largest two settlement of their kind in US history.

 Eric has fought for justice for all workers, defending their right to a fair and decent wage for a full day’s work.
-In just three years, he has returned over $16,000,000 to more than 10,000 workers who were cheated out of pay by employers.
+Since 2011, Attorney General Schneiderman has successfully secured more than $20 million in restitution for to more than 17,000 workers across New York.
 Eric has also taken on big financial institutions that use illegal tactics referred to as Insider Trading 2.0 to gain unfair advantage over average investors.

 While taking down drug trafficking rings that pump illegal drugs into our neighborhoods, Eric also created the Community Overdose Prevention program – a $5 million commitment to equip law enforcement agencies with naloxone, an life-saving antidote that can immediately stop a heroin overdose.